deepagents as an “agent harness”. It is the same core tool calling loop as other agent frameworks, but with built-in tools and capabilities.

 - Significantly reduces latency and cost for long system prompts

-- Automatically skips for non-Anthropic models
+- Automatically skipped for non-Anthropic models

 - System prompts (especially with filesystem docs) can be 5k+ tokens